-You’ve been sent home/allowed to go free from Oxford or Cambridge with only memories of your answers to the questions to keep you company.
+You’ve got vague memories of your answers to the questions to keep you company.
 First of all, don’t go over your interview performance in your head – you really won’t get any clues as to whether you are going to get an offer.
 Take it from one Oxford PPE graduate, who left his interviewers with the question ‘am I allowed to play football on the quad?’ – even if you think you’ve said something really stupid, it doesn’t necessarily mean you’ve blown your chance.

 This is a really exciting time – although sadly, because both universities have a limited number of places and are inundated with many more excellent applicants than they can possibly accept, a lot of people will be disappointed.